achi08rbb/nfl_project/setup/Setup(VM).md

 # **Environment setup**
  - For this project you'll need:
+    - Google Cloud Account
     - Google Cloud SDK
     - Docker with docker-compose
     - Terraform

 # **GCP**

-1. Create an account with your Google email ID
+1. Create a GCP account with your Google email address

 2. Setup your project named `nfl-project-de`.
 Take note of your `project ID`.